 Apollo Tyres is fully committed to fulfil its responsibility to the society and environment, given the wide range of CSR activities it undertakes within and outside India.
-While the imit Mobile Usage, Connect With Life
+While the

 Say NO to smartphones while driving.
 Because sending or reading a text takes your eyes off the road for 4.6 seconds and at 80kmph that's like driving the length of an entire football field blindfolded.
-It's extremely dangerous'.
+It's extremely dangerous.